First Aid Kit Checklist Templates

 General First Aid Kit Content Checklist

-An employer’s responsibility is to ensure that first aid kit contents meet required adequate first aid provisions in the workplace.
-Use this generic first aid checklist with pictures to help familiarize new first aid kit custodians on what the items look like.
-Use SafetyCulture (iAuditor) to record data needed and assign a corrective action to other employees.
+An employer’s responsibility is to ensure that first aid kit contents meet the required adequate first aid provisions in the workplace.
+Use this generic first aid checklist with pictures to help familiarize new first aid kit custodians with what the items look like.